-Field Туре Description log- enum criterion_logging_level The logging level ging_threshold output_provider struct The output provider (see below) criterion_output_provider no_early_exit bool True iff the test worker should exit early always_succeed bool True iff criterion_run_all_tests should always returns 1 use_ascii bool True iff the outputs should use the ASCII charset fail_fast bool True iff the test runner should abort after the first failure pattern const char The pattern of the tests that should be executed if you want criterion to provide its own default CLI parameters and environment variables handling, you can also call criterion_handle_args(int argc, char argv[], bool handle_unknown_arg) with the proper argc/argv. handle_unknown_arg, if set to true, is here to tell criterion to print its usage when an unknown CLI parameter is encountered.
+Field Туре Description log- enum The logging level ging_threshold criterion_logging_level logger struct criterion_logger The logger (see below) no_early_exit bool True iff the test worker should exit early always_succeed bool True iff criterion_run_all_tests should always returns 1 use_ascii bool True iff the outputs should use the ASCII charset fail_fast bool True iff the test runner should abort after the first failure pattern const char The pattern of the tests that should be executed if you want criterion to provide its own default CLI parameters and environment variables handling, you can also call criterion_handle_args(int argc, char argv[], bool handle_unknown_arg) with the proper argc/argv. handle_unknown_arg, if set to true, is here to tell criterion to print its usage when an unknown CLI parameter is encountered.
 If you want to add your own parameters, you should set it to false.